Eating Disorders and Middle Age

 Similarly, eating disorders are not only a problem among youth but also affect middle-aged and older adults of all genders, sexualities and backgrounds.
 Below, we explore some of the real causes of eating disorders, beyond the stereotypes and assumptions that are often made about the eating disorder-affected population.

 Causes of Eating Disorders

 The National Eating Disorders Association (NEDA) states that there are multiple causes of eating disorders: “Biologically, studies of families have found that having a first-degree relative (like a parent or sibling) with an eating disorder increases a person’s risk of developing an eating disorder.”

 Other mental illnesses can also play a part in the development of an eating disorder.
-“Issues like anxiety, depression, and addiction can also run in families and have been shown to increase the chances a person will develop an eating disorder,” according to NEDA.
+“Issues like anxiety, depression, and can also run in families and have been shown to increase the chances a person will develop an eating disorder,” according to NEDA.

 Anxiety disorders, in particular, are linked to the development of an eating disorder, since they can lead to rigid and inflexible thinking as well as perfectionism.
 These patterns of thought and behavior may lead a person to strive for an unattainable standard of beauty, label foods as “good” and “bad” and engage in other disordered eating habits that can lead to an eating disorder when left untreated.

 NEDA also lists the following additional risk factors as important predispositions to developing an eating disorder:

 - History of dieting.
 A history of dieting, or being in negative energy balance (burning more calories than one is consuming), can contribute to the development of an eating disorder.
 This is why not only dieting but also intense sports, growth spurts and even illness can trigger the development of an eating disorder: all these events may lead a person to eat fewer calories than they expend.